renaissance-publishing/renaissance/content/chapters/24-classes.md

       - You have crafted (or attracted) a *familiar.*
       - Familiars are small magical assistants, bound to the mage that they serve.
       - Familiars vary widely; some are small animals to which a magical intelligence has been added; others are small golems, sophisticated clockwork creations that function as living things; still others might be small spirits in their own right, conjured and bound to the mage.
-      - Nearly all are small, intelligent creatures; though they are of little use in combat, they can be a great help in a laboratory or shop--and some can have other skills.
+      - Nearly all are small, intelligent creatures; though they are of little use in combat, they can be a great help in a laboratory or shop — and some can have other skills.
       - You may choose one creature that has the Familiar tag; you gain this creature as a familiar.
       - Alternatively, you may design your own familiar, but your GM must approve of your selection.
       - Your familiar gains a COG of 10 (unless its COG is already higher).